Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 	gpgsign = true
 ```

 GPG is a public-key cryptography system used to sign commits.
-It ensures commits published were made by me (or someone with my private key or access to my github account).
+It ensures commits published were made by me (someone with my private key or access to my github account).
 GPG attaches a signature to evey commit.
 We can see the signature with `git log --show-signature`:

 ```sh